byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

  - 35 for handling concurrent HTTP proxy requests using `select()`
  - 5 - compiles without any warnings

-Note that _no credit will be given_ -- even for basic HTTP functionaly -- without the use of `select()`.
+Note that _no credit will be given_ -- even for basic HTTP functionality -- without the use of `select()`.

 Run the following to check your implementation: